 Finding your history

 Researching your family history is like being a detective.
 You look for pieces of evidence to put together your family’ story.
-This evidence comes in the form of different types of ‘records’.
-Records are the many sheets of paper that officials, professionals or others create about us.
-Think of the records a doctor or a school might keep about you or your children and the forms and documents that government agencies like Centrelink keep about you.
+This evidence comes in the form of different types of records.
+Records are the many documents that officials, professionals and others create about us.
+Think about the records that a doctor or a school might keep about you or your children or the forms and documents that government agencies like Centrelink might keep.
 Records may not just be written documents.
 They can also be photographs, maps, genealogies, oral history and many other things.

 What records might have information?

-Records about Indigenous people have been created by a range of organisations and individuals, such as welfare and protection boards, adoption agencies, education and health departments, police forces, churches, missionaries, anthropologists and other academic researchers.
-See: Past caring a paper by Kim Katon (2002).
+Records about Australian Indigenous people have been created by a range of organisations and individuals, such as welfare and protection boards, adoption agencies, education and health departments, police forces, churches, missionaries, anthropologists and other academic researchers.

 Many records about Aboriginal and Torres Strait Islander people are part of complex recordkeeping systems maintained by governments, churches or other organisations.